 Are you a foster or adoptive parent?
 Do you know of a foster or adoptive family that could use our support?
 We are here to help and support you in any way we can.
 Please contact Karan Belmonte at 530.343.6022 Ext.
 209 or email karan@efcChico.org to get started.

 Our ministry partner Family Solutions will provide information on the roles and responsibilities of foster/adoptive parents and the process you will need to go through to become licensed to foster or adopt.
-You will also hear about the rewards and real challenges of fostering/adopting.
-Bring all your questions and concerns.
-Attending this meeting does not commit you to any decision.
-It only provides you with the information you need to decide if fostering is right for your family and guide you in the next steps if you decide to move forward.
-Please contact Karan Belmonte at 530.343.6022 Ext.
-209 or email karan@efcChico.org for more information.
+They will also share about the rewards and real challenges of fostering/adopting.
+They will provide you with the information you need to decide if fostering is right for your family and guide you in the next steps if you decide to move forward.
+Click HERE to find out more.

 FOSTER & ADOPTION SUPPORT GROUP